kultprosvet/obrigado-redux-utils/ReadMe.md

 ```javascript
 actions.reset('user') // will reset user to initial state
 ```
-#Sagas
+# Sagas
 You can easily create rootSaga and SagaHelper which helps you to run sagas from modules.
 ## Root saga
-1. Import all modules with sagas into array:
+1. Import all modules with sagas into object:
 ```javascript
 import * as module1 from './sagas/module1'
 import * as module2 from './sagas/module2'